cb-cities/microsim/README.md

 List of queues at every possible direction

 Interaction Rule (with edges):
-Place a stop sign at the entrance if the queue is full (Upstream edge); Feed into downstream edge if it has enough space in a round robin fashion (Downstream edge).
+Place a stop sign at the entrance if the queue is full (Upstream edge); Feed into downstream edge if it has enough space in a round robin way (Downstream edge).
+Note; each intersection contains an initialization queue, which is used to initialize agents to the edge.
+At each step, at most one queue will be discharged to avoid space conflicts.

 ### Edge (bundle of lanes):